 What are the risks and benefits?

-Because certain conditions interfere with MRI scans, be sure to alert RDI if you have any of the following: pacemaker, surgical brain clip, vena cava filter, metallic foreign body in the eye, metallic heart valve, neurostimulator, neurosurgical aneurysm clip, ear implant, eye implant (other than cataract) or stent.
-In addition, alert your physician and RDI if you may be pregnant or have specific questions or concerns.
+Because certain conditions interfere with MRI scans, be sure to alert Rochester Radiology if you have any of the following: pacemaker, surgical brain clip, vena cava filter, metallic foreign body in the eye, metallic heart valve, neurostimulator, neurosurgical aneurysm clip, ear implant, eye implant (other than cataract) or stent.
+In addition, alert your physician and Rochester Radiology if you may be pregnant or have specific questions or concerns.

 How should I prepare for my test?